-During 2022, the documentation relating to the items on the agenda was provided to the members of the board of directors and of the board of statutory auditors, as well as to the delegated judge of the Italian Court of Auditors, in compliance with the notice period identified by the organizational regulation of the board of directors (i.e., as a rule, at least three days before the date of the meeting).
-In compliance with the provisions of the aforesaid regulation, in the very few cases in which this was not possible in relation to extraordinary transactions underway, the chair still ensured, with the assistance of the secretary, that adequate and detailed information was provided during the board's meetings.
+During 2023, the documentation relating to the items on the agenda was generally provided to the members of the board of directors and of the board of statutory auditors, as well as to the delegated judge of the Italian Court of Auditors, in compliance with the notice period identified by the organizational regulation of the board of directors (i.e., as a rule, at least three days before the date of the meeting).
+In compliance with the provisions of the aforesaid regulation, in the cases in which this was not possible in relation to extraordinary transactions underway, the chairman still ensured, with the assistance of the secretary, that adequate and detailed information was provided during the board's meetings.

-Moreover, during 2022 the heads of the corporate functions in charge of the various matters related to the items on the agenda have been constantly invited to attend the meetings of the board of directors and, upon invitation by the chief executive officer, they have brought to the discussion their valuable contribution.
-In particular, the head of the "Administration, Finance and Control" function and the head of the "Legal and Corporate Affairs" function regularly attended the meetings; the heads of the "Mergers & Acquisitions" and "Finance and Insurance" units of the "Administration, Finance and Control" function also frequently attended the meetings, limited to the items on the agenda falling within their respective areas of responsibility.
+Moreover, during 2023 the heads of the corporate functions in charge of the various matters related to the items on the agenda have been constantly invited to attend the meetings of the board of directors and, upon invitation by the chief executive officer, they have brought to the discussion their valuable contribution.
+In particular, the head of the "Administration, Finance and Control" function and the head of the "Legal, Corporate, Regulatory and Antitrust Affairs" function regularly attended the meetings; the heads of the "Mergers & Acquisitions", "Planning & Control" and "Administration" units of the "Administration, Finance and Control" function, as well as "Corporate Affairs" unit of the "Legal, Corporate, Regulatory and Antitrust Affairs" function also frequently attended the meetings, limited to the items on the agenda falling within their respective areas of responsibility.

-1.6 Chair
+1.6 Chairman

-In May 2020, the ordinary shareholders' meeting appointed Michele Crisostomo as chair of Enel's board of directors.
+In May 2023, the ordinary shareholders' meeting appointed Paolo Scaroni as chairman of Enel's board of directors.
+Until that time, during 2023 such position was held by Michele Crisostomo.

-The chair acts as a liaison between the executive and non-executive directors and ensures the effective functioning of the board's work.
+The chairman acts as a liaison between the executive and non-executive directors and ensures the effective functioning of the board's work.

-For this purpose, in line with what is illustrated in the paragraph "Functioning regulation" of this section of the document, the chair shall ensure in particular (i) that the pre-meeting information and additional information provided during the meetings are suitable to enable directors to act in an informed manner in the performance of their role; (ii) that the activity of the board committees is coordinated with the activity of the board of directors; (iii) in agreement with the chief executive officer, that the heads of the corporate functions competent for the various items on the agenda attend the board meetings, also at the request of individual directors, to provide the appropriate in-depth analyses of the issues within their respective competences.
+For this purpose, in line with what is illustrated in the paragraph "Functioning regulation" of this section of the document, the chairman shall ensure in particular: (i) that the pre-meeting information and additional information provided during the meetings are suitable to enable directors to act in an informed manner in the performance of their role; (ii) that the activity of the board committees is coordinated with the activity of the board of directors; (iii) in agreement with the chief executive officer, that the heads of the corporate functions competent for the various items on the agenda attend the board meetings, also at the request of individual directors, to provide the appropriate in-depth analyses of the issues within their respective competences.